East Hempfield Township, Pennsylvania

 East Hempfield Township is a township in west-central Lancaster County, Pennsylvania, United States.
 At the 2020 census the population was 26,350.

 East Hempfield is one of the six immediate suburbs of the city of Lancaster, all sharing the same official designation as Lancaster, Pennsylvania by the United States Postal Service.

 History

 The Landis Mill Covered Bridge, Shenk's Mill Covered Bridge, Christian Habeck Farm, and Samuel N. Mumma Tobacco Warehouse are listed on the National Register of Historic Places.

 Geography

-According to the U.S. Census Bureau, the township has a total area of 21.1 sqmi, all of it land.
+According to the U.S. Census Bureau, the township has a total area of 21.1 sqmi, all land.
 It includes the unincorporated communities of Mechanicsville, Landisville, Bamford, Centerville, Chestnut Ridge, Rohrerstown, Donerville, Chestnut View, and Wheatland, as well as part of Salunga.